camwestwood/xapi/recipes/login.md

 ## Definition

 ### Actor
-Common Statement Identifier:  Actor.A
+Common entity identifier:  Actor.A

-This common statement is used across all example recipes.
+The entity is used across all recipes in the Jisc profile.

 #### Entity Example:
 The actor entity describes the individual that is logging in to the system.